 Suppose you meet someone who tells you about a great new product.
-She tells you it performs wonderfully and offers fantastic new features that nobody else has.
+The person says it performs wonderfully and offers fantastic new features that nobody else has.
 Would that recommendation factor into your decision to buy the product?
 Probably.

-In addition, the Guides say, if there’s a connection between an endorser and the marketer that consumers would not expect and it would affect how consumers evaluate the endorsement, that connection should be disclosed.
-For example, if an ad features an endorser who’s a relative or employee of the marketer, the ad is misleading unless the connection is made clear.
+In addition, the Guides say, if there’s a connection between an endorser and the marketer that a significant minority of consumers wouldn’t expect and it would affect how they evaluate the endorsement, that connection should be disclosed clearly and conspicuously.
+For example, if an ad features an endorser who is a relative or employee of the marketer, the ad is misleading unless the connection is made clear.
 The same is usually true if the endorser has been paid or given something of value to tout the product.
 The reason is obvious: Knowing about the connection is important information for anyone evaluating the endorsement.

 Another principle in the Guides applies to ads that feature endorsements from people who achieved exceptional, or even above average, results.
-An example is an endorser who says she lost 20 pounds in two months using the advertised product.
-If the advertiser doesn’t have proof that the endorser’s experience represents what people will generally achieve using the product as described in the ad (for example, by just taking a pill daily for two months), then an ad featuring that endorser must make clear to the audience what the generally expected results are.
+An example is an endorser who claims to have lost 20 pounds in two months using the advertised product.
+If the advertiser doesn’t have proof that the endorser’s experience represents what people will generally achieve using the product as described in the ad (for example, by just taking a pill daily for two months), an ad featuring that endorser must make clear to the audience what the generally expected results of following that same regimen are.

 - About the Endorsement Guides

-- When Does the FTC Act Apply to Endorsements?
+- When Does the FTC Act Apply to Product Recommendations?

 - Product Placements

-- Endorsements by Individuals on Social Networking Sites
+- Endorsements by Ordinary Consumers on Social Media

 - How Should I Disclose That I Was Given Something for My Endorsement?